philip-gai/announcement-drafter/README.md

 4. Opened a pull request targeting the repository's default branch (i.e. `main`)
    1. Announcement Drafter will ignore draft pull requests

+Also, try closing and re-opening your PR after making any changes to the announcement drafter configuration to trigger the flow again.

 If you followed all of the above steps and are still experiencing issues, please [open an issue](https://github.com/philip-gai/announcement-drafter/issues/new?assignees=&labels=bug&template=bug_report.md&title=) :slightly_smiling_face:

 ## Contributing